A2Amir/NLP-and-Pipelines/README.md

  * The most commonly used form of TF-IDF defines term frequency as the raw count of a term (T) in a document (D), divided by the total number of terms in D.

  * Inverse document frequency as the logarithm of, the total number of documents in the collection D, divided by the number of documents where T is present.

+Several variations exist, that try to normalize or smooth the resulting values or prevent edge cases such as divide by zero errors.
+Overall TF-IDF is an innovative approach to assigning weights to words, that signify their relevance in documents.

+TF-IDF can be used for classification task, distinguishing spam messages, from normal messages.